 The Botanic Gardens

 Another brilliant place to stretch the legs, the Botanic Gardens is conveniently situated between the Opera House and Woolloomoloo.
 Taking a stroll through the gardens offers some of our favourite views of the harbour away from the bustle of the CBD.
-The walk along the shore is short, flat and can finish at the Woolloomoloo wharf, which has some of Sydney's swankiest restaurants (Otto and China Doll) as well as a great bar.
+It is also a great place to see local birds and to start making your way through this list of colourful birds you can see in Sydney.

 A drink with a view